Range Rules and Safety Polices

 • Bringing a rifle to the range in a proper gun case is highly encouraged, however, you may transport uncased firearms from your vehicle to the firing line unloaded, action must be open and muzzle pointed up.

 • All firing will be done from the benches or between the benches, prone or standing but not past the benches.
-Place targets on the appropriate backer boards.
-I.e. the 100 yard bench shoots only to the 100 yard backers and so on.
+Place targets on the appropriate backer boards for the bench you shoot from.
 Distances are marked on the benches.
 Cardboard, paper or balloon targets only

-• When the line is cold, indicated by the yellow lights flashing, all firearms must be unloaded, actions open and all personnel must remain behind the RED line.
-No handling of any firearms or anything forward of the red line while any person is downrange.
-No exceptions.
+• When the line is cold and the yellow safety lights are illuminated, all firearms must be unloaded, actions open and all personnel must remain behind the RED line.
+No handling of any firearms or activity forward of the red line while any person is downrange.
+No exceptions

 • The main rifle line is closed when the gravel pit to the north is in use.

-• The 600 yard shooting position is closed unless participating in the High Power or CMP events.
+• The 600 yard firing point is closed unless participating in the High Power or CMP events.

 Shooters Skill Level